-This Working Group will be focus primarily on research-creation projects driven by Indigenous (First Nations, Métis, Inuit) methodologies, along with key ethical and historical considerations.
+This Working Group will be focused primarily on research-creation projects driven by Indigenous (First Nations, Métis, Inuit) methodologies, along with key ethical and historical considerations.
 They will be working in a consulting capacity to the Case Studies and other areas of the A/CA network.